quchen/articles/great_things_about_haskell.md

 STM is a library that largely solves this problem.
 STM actions are often similar to normal concurrent operations, but with an important difference: they can be composed, and executed as a single atomical operation.
 Other threads either see the action as not started yet, or already finished - there is no way of having the intermediate state.
 For this reason, other threads cannot corrupt any of the used data - **STM allows concurrency without locks by design**, and therefore doesn't suffer from their problems, while being applicable to mostly the same problems.

 Of course STM is not a silver bullet: the performance is not as good as with raw locks - which are of course also available - and it's not suitable for huge computations where thousands of variables are exchanged in a single atomic operation.
-It is a very useful addition to, and not a replacement for, the classical locking mechanisms.
+It is a very useful addition to, and not a replacement for, the classical concurrency mechanisms.

 [STM]: http://en.wikipedia.org/wiki/Software_transactional_memory

 ### QuickCheck

 **QuickCheck is a quality assurance library** to test functions.
 It does this by **automatically generating appropriate datasets** (enabled to do so by Haskell's type system), and then checking whether a function's property holds for this generated data.
 Often times, functions have only a couple of different corner cases (think of "empty list, list with only one element, list of many"), and QuickCheck is very likely to find them.
 As an addition to a programmer who understands the code and *thinks* it's alright gives a very high confidence level of the function actually being correct.

+(QuickCheck has been ported to many other languages, but to my knowledge none of them support it as well as Haskell.)